jamesbsilva/DropPlot/README.md

 Directory plot parameter files
 ------
+If directory contains a file plotparams.dat

+then

-If directory contains a file plotparams.dat plot parameters will be set based on parsed file.
+plot parameters will be set based on parsed file.

 plotparams.dat  example